Bodycount 1987 Review

 I once met Ruggero Deodato you know.
 I was at a Cinema festival in Camden and there were quite a few filmmakers of different statures, but me being me, I was only interested in those who had made horror films.
 I also spoke to José Ramon Larraz who was a gentleman and gave me his autograph and liked the fact I had loved Al Filo Del Hacha.Maybe it was a countryman thing though, because Deodato was nowhere near as interested in speaking to me.
 I remember clearly that he was wearing more jewellery than a gypsy fortune teller and a white Armani jumper.
 It was easy to make out because it had the words ARMANI blazed across it in bold capitals, probably in an attempt to make sure no one mistook it for PRIMARK.
 At the time, I thought that was pretty cool, I mean I was fourteen-years old; but now I look back and wonder why an adult would want to broadcast the fact that this was a DESIGNER top?
 Anyway, I digress…

 Camping Del Terrore or Bodycount as it’s known in these parts is a cheese extravaganza.
 It’s a shameless dupe of the Friday the 13th series, but has enough in its suitcase to offer an enjoyable contribution to the cycle.
 Deodato’s prior works include exploitation classic Cannibal Holocaust and the tense revenge flick, The House on the Edge of the Park.
 Despite some criticisms of his style, he has proved to be a director that understands timing and can handle suspense and plot development.
 Here was his belated attempt to dip his leg in the slasher genre’s profit pool, but interestingly enough, this entry never secured distribution in the US, which is something very tough to understand.
 That should have been the market that this kind of flick tried hardest to target.
-I mean us Europeans love our horror, but there’s nowhere near as much chance of seeing massive revenue from Euro markets as there is in the US.
+I mean us Europeans love our horror, but there’s nowhere near as much chance of seeing massive revenue from Euro markets as there is in the States.

 A group of youngsters who are touring Colorado in a RV pick up a hitchhiker called Ben who lets them stay at his parent’s campsite.
 They are unaware of local superstition, which states that ancient Indians sent a Shaman to guard the area because it was built upon their burial ground.
 The teenager’s antics bring the Shaman back to stalk the location and the blood begins to flow…